Artificial Intelligence

 • how to work with uncertainty in the environment

-• reinforcement learning, NLP and recent developments
+• ML, reinforcement learning, NLP and recent developments

 • ethical questions about the use of AI